CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: Tractable Analysis for CoMP-Enhanced FSS for Mixed Services

-where $h_{c}$ is the small-scale Rayleigh channel fading of the $c$-th nearest DU with its mean of $\mu$, notation $I_{r_{c}}=\sum_{c'=c+1}^{C} h_{c'}r_{c'}^{-\alpha}$ is total interference from the non-serving DUs outside the distance $r_{c}$, and $\sigma^2$ is the normalized noise power.
-Note that in $\eqref{eq:sinr}$ we consider identical transmit power of DUs which is normalized in $\sigma^{2}$.
+where $h_{c}$ is the small-scale Rayleigh channel fading of the $c$-th nearest DU following exponential distribution with its mean of $\mu$. $G_{c}$ is the antenna gain of DU $c$.
+The notation $I_{r_{c}}=\sum_{c'=c+1}^{C} h_{c'}G_{c'}r_{c'}^{-\alpha}$ is total interference from the non-serving DUs outside the distance $r_{c}$.
+Note that equal power and an equivalent constant antenna gain from DUs is considered for derivation simplicity, where $G_c$ and $G_{c'}$ are neglected in the following derivations\textsuperscript{\ref{note1}}. $\sigma^2$ is the normalized noise power.
+We consider identical transmit power of DUs in $\eqref{eq:sinr}$ which is normalized within $\sigma^{2}$.
+Also, the transmission SINR model is generally used in both analyses of (a) eMBB throughput and (b) URLLC delay and reliability performances in the following sections.
 Therefore, the serving coverage probability can be defined as the complementary cumulative distribution function (CCDF) of SINR which is given by